 Research Councils offer full scholarships (covering fees and living expenses) to UK nationals and to EU students who can satisfy UK residency requirements.
 EU nationals who do not meet the residency requirements may be eligible for a fees-only award.
 A small number of overseas applicants can also be supported by some Research Councils.

-For full details about eligibility requirements and how to apply, please see links to the relevant departments below.
+For full details about eligibility requirements and how to apply, please see links to the relevant Council below.

 Arts and Humanities Research Council (AHRC)

 The AHRC provides public funding in support of research into the arts and humanities, for approximately one quarter of the UK's research population.
-Oxford hosts an AHRC Doctoral Training Partnership, providing a number of scholarships each year across the Humanities Division.
-Information about applying for AHRC scholarships at Oxford can currently be found on the Humanities Division web pages and questions about AHRC funding should also be sent to the division's AHRC mailbox.
+Oxford participates in the Open-Oxford-Cambridge AHRC Doctoral Training Partnership, providing a number of scholarships each year across the Humanities Division.
+Information about applying for AHRC scholarships at Oxford can currently be found on the DTP website.

 Biotechnology and Biological Sciences Research Council (BBSRC)